Author: ekelola

 Software doesn’t just exist in the world — it reshapes it.

 • Proprietary vs. Free Software: This isn’t just a licensing issue; it’s a modern-day ideological war.
-The Free Software movement shouts “freedom!” while proprietary software quietly whispers, “You can use it
+The Free Software movement shouts “freedom!” while proprietary software quietly whispers, “You can use it… but only as long as we say so.”
+It’s like choosing between renting your home in the digital kingdom or owning your virtual land.

 • Market Disruption and Labor: When Uber, Airbnb, or Amazon say they’re “democratizing access,” what they often mean is rearranging the power structure — shifting risk to individuals while capturing global profit.
 For every “innovator,” there’s a taxi driver, hotel owner, or warehouse worker feeling the disruption.